Khekev/Praticas5tokevin/README.md

 ocupe SELECT, WHERE, ODER BY Y LIMIT

-EL CODIGO

-SELECT name, score

-FROM scores

-ORDER BY score DESC
+SELECT name, score FROM scores WHERE score >= 0 ORDER BY score DESC LIMIT 3;

-LIMIT 3;

 pd: no me quedo muy claro por que no se guarda el record en sqlite